moeru-ai/blog/src/posts/introducing-xsai.md

 If you are interested, go to the documentation at <https://xsai.js.org/docs> to get started!

 Besides xsAI, we made loads of other cool stuff too!
 Check out our [`moeru-ai` GitHub organization](https://github.com/moeru-ai)!

+## Join our Community

+If you have questions about anything related to xsAI,

+you're always welcome to ask our community on [GitHub Discussions](https://github.com/moeru-ai/xsai/discussions).